-- 7.2.1 Export Certificates of Airworthiness (FAA Form 8130-4 and EASA Form 27) are issued by the FAA and EASA for complete aircraft.
-Authorized Release Certificates (FAA Form 8130-3 and EASA Form 1) are issued under the FAA and EASA systems for aircraft engines, propellers and articles. - 7.2.2 For the EU, an Export Certificate of Airworthiness, EASA Form 27, is issued by the AAs or by EASA for completed aircraft.
-AAs may use their own Export Certificate of Airworthiness forms, per the aviation Authorities and dates listed in the Appendix to Annex 1 of the Agreement, for aircraft exported to the U.S. An Authorized Release Certificate, EASA Form 1, is issued for aircraft engines, propellers, parts and articles by the POA in all cases, even if export outside of the EU is not required.
-A JAA Form One is still valid for aircraft engines, propellers, parts and articles per the aviation Authorities and dates listed in the Appendix to Annex 1 of the Agreement. - 7.2.3 If the exporting Authority is not in a position to assess whether or not an aircraft satisfies the conditions defined in this section, it will inform the importing Authority accordingly. - 7.3 New Aircraft Exported to the U.S. or the EU for which a Design Approval Has Been Granted - 7.3.1 Except as provided in paragraph 7.13, the importing Authority will accept an Export Certificate of Airworthiness on new aircraft identified in paragraphs 2.2.3 and 2.3.3, when the exporting Authority certifies that each aircraft: - 7.3.1.1 Conforms to a type design approved (or grandfathered by EASA) by the importing Authority, as specified in the importing Authority's TCDS; - 7.3.1.2 Conforms to a type design approved as modified by each STC and design change by the importing Authority; - 7.3.1.3 Has undergone a final operational check; - 7.3.1.4 Is in a condition for safe operation, including compliance with applicable importing Authority ADs; - 7.3.1.5 Is marked in accordance with paragraph 7.15; and - 7.3.1.6 Meets all additional requirements prescribed by the importing Authority in paragraph 7.15 as notified. - 7.3.2 Each new aircraft imported to the U.S. or the EU will have an Export Certificate of Airworthiness.
-The Export Certificate of Airworthiness should contain the following statement: "The [insert aircraft MODEL] covered by this certificate conforms to the type design approved under [insert U.S. or EASA]

-Type Certificate Number [INSERT TYPE CERTIFICATE NUMBER and REVISION LEVEL], and is found to be in a condition for safe operation," and/or any other "import requirements" text as specified in the [insert U.S. or EASA] TCDS.
+- 7.2.1 [For the FAA, an Export Certificate of Airworthiness, FAA Form 8130-4, is issued for complete aircraft.
+An Authorized Release Certificate, FAA Form 8130-3, is issued for aircraft engines, propellers and articles.] - 7.2.2 For the EU, an Export Certificate of Airworthiness, EASA Form 27, is issued by the AAs or by EASA for completed aircraft.
+AAs may use their own Export Certificate of Airworthiness forms [for aircraft exported to the U.S. if issued before September 28, 2008.
+An Authorized Release Certificate, EASA Form 1, is issued for aircraft engines, propellers, parts, and articles.
+A JAA Form One is still valid for aircraft engines, propellers, parts,] and articles when issued before September 28, 2005. - 7.2.3 If the exporting Authority is not in a position to assess whether or not an aircraft satisfies the conditions defined in this section, it will inform the importing Authority accordingly.

+7.3 New Aircraft Exported to the U.S. or the EU for which a Design Approval Has Been Granted

+- 7.3.1 Except as provided in paragraph 7.13, the importing Authority will accept an Export Certificate of Airworthiness on new aircraft identified in paragraphs 2.2.3 and 2.3.3, when the exporting Authority certifies that each aircraft: - 7.3.1.1 Conforms to a type design approved (or grandfathered by EASA) by the importing Authority, as specified in the importing Authority's TCDS; - 7.3.1.2 Conforms to a type design approved as modified by each STC and design change by the importing Authority; - 7.3.1.3 Has undergone a final operational check; - 7.3.1.4 Is in a condition for safe operation, including compliance with applicable importing Authority ADs; - 7.3.1.5 Is marked in accordance with paragraph 7.15; and - 7.3.1.6 Meets all additional requirements prescribed by the importing Authority in paragraph 7.15 as notified. - 7.3.2 Each new aircraft imported to the U.S. or the EU will have an Export Certificate of Airworthiness.
+The Export Certificate of Airworthiness should contain the following statement: "The [insert aircraft MODEL] covered by this certificate conforms to the type design approved under [insert U.S. or EASA] Type Certificate Number [INSERT TYPE CERTIFICATE NUMBER and REVISION LEVEL], and is found to be in a condition for safe operation,"

-7.3.3 For aircraft grandfathered on the basis of an FAA type certification basis but for which EASA has not yet issued an EASA TC, the FAA shall certify that the aircraft model conforms to the FAA TC and is in a condition for safe operation.
+- and/or any other "import requirements" text as specified in the [insert U.S. or EASA] TCDS. - 7.3.3 For aircraft grandfathered on the basis of an FAA type certification basis but for which EASA has not yet issued an EASA TC, the FAA shall certify that the aircraft model conforms to the FAA TC and is in a condition for safe operation.
 The pre-printed certifying statement on the FAA Form 8130-4 is sufficient, and no other additional information in the Exceptions block is necessary.